enebular/docs/en/InfoMotion/DataSource/Milkcocoa/RunningLocal.md

 `python -m SimpleHTTPServer 8000` in the terminal at your root directory to run the index.html.
 For information on pythons SimpleHTTPServer see https://docs.python.org/2/library/simplehttpserver.html.

-Now your Data Source is ready to be used on an infotype see [Sample infotypes](./SampleInfoTypes.md) to downoad a graph, [Upload an InfoType](./UploadInfoType.md) to upload a graph to enebular, and [Create InfoMotion](./CreateInfoMotion.md) to create an InfoMotion dashboard.